isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For advanced uses (only), where you really need to optimize for rvalues passed to "input-only" parameters:

 * If the function is going to unconditionally move from the argument, take it by `&&`.
+See [F.21](#Rf-consume).
 * If the function is going to keep a copy of the argument, in addition to passing by `const&` add an overload that passes the parameter by `&&` and in the body `std::move`s it to its destination.
+Essentially this overloads a "consume"; see [F.21](#Rf-consume).
 * In special cases, such as multiple "input + copy" parameters, consider using perfect forwarding.
+See [F.19](#Rf-forward).

 ##### Example